 Ingredients

-- 2 teaspoons fresh chopped thyme or rosemary, , or 1 teaspoon dry
+- 2 teaspoons chopped fresh thyme or rosemary, or 1 teaspoon dried herbs

 Instructions

 - Place unpeeled potatoes in a large pot and add water until covered by about 1-inch.
 Add 1 tablespoon of salt.
-Place pot over high heat, cover, and bring to a boil.
-Reduce heat slightly to keep potatoes at a boil for about 15 minutes, or until tender when pierced with a sharp knife (but not falling-apart tender).
+Place the pot over HIGH heat, cover, and bring to a boil.
+Reduce heat slightly to keep the potatoes at a low boil for about 15 minutes, or until tender when pierced with a sharp knife (but not falling-apart tender).

 Notes